Typinator – Frequently Asked Questions

 You can also store the Sets folder on Dropbox to automatically synchronize it between multiple Macs.
 For more information, see the section "The Sets folder" in the Typinator user's Guide.

 Hint: Starting with Mac OS X 10.7 (Lion), the Library folder is invisible.
 To quickly access it, open the Finder’s “Go” menu.
-Then press the alt key, and the command “Library” will appear.
+Then press the alt/option key, and the command “Library” will appear.

 Why do abbreviations in a certain set not expand when I type them?